spark-c/sparksnotes/sparksnotes/One approach to multiplayer respawns in Arma 3.md

 Well, this is my attempt to add something of value so that someone new might have a *slightly* easier time.
 [Click here to skip to the main content!](#Table-of-Contents) The resulting files / scripts can be found in the very last section in their entirety, so you can see how it all fits together.

-**DISCLAIMER**: I am a relative noob when it comes to this stuff.
+**DISCLAIMER**: I am an intermediate noob when it comes to this stuff.
 I'll explain how I set my mission up, but your results may vary.

 Further, this post **assumes some foundational knowledge**, such as:
 - Being able to open the Zeus editor / open or create a new mission file,